ctwawa33218/brcm-raid-ast2600/README.md

 # LTS-v13 BRCM-RAID-AST2600 (9/30/2020)

 ### Important Information
-- After Stable release features migrated into the active branch ("LTS-v13"), the migration tag "LTS-v13_XX.Y_Feature_Migration" is created in each repository. _**The tag is just providing the information "when the milestone New feature/feature enhancement migration Finished" Only.**_ The latest Active branch always provides the latest Bug fixed and Feature enhancement.
-Please take the latest Active Branch for the project development.
+- After Stable release features migrated into the active branch ("LTS-v13"), the migration tag "LTS-v13_XX.Y_Feature_Migration" is created in each repository. _**The tag is just providing the information "when the milestone New feature/feature enhancement migration Finished" Only.**_ The latest Active branch always provides the latest Bug fixed and Feature enhancement. **Please take the latest Active Branch for the project development.**

 ### Requirements

-- Get and install the latest released **Git SPX Plugin** version
+- Get and install the released **Git SPX Plugin v1.0-beta8.5** version
 - Get and install the latest released MDS version

 ### Build Process